gideonk063/module_1_project/README.md

 **Question 1: How much data is there on profitable, low budget films?**

-**Question 2: Is popularity a contributing factor to the relationship of low budget films and profitability?**
+**Question 2: How significant is popularity in contributing to low budget films and profitability?**

 *Gideon:*